j1nma/proper-language/README.md

 ./properize.sh your_proper_program.proper
 ```

-Or if prefered, without re-compiling proper_compiler already at *compiler* directory, generate compiled and executable:
+Or if prefered, with proper_compiler already compiled at *compiler* directory, generate proper compiled and executable:

 ```
 ./proper_compiled_and_bin.sh your_proper_program.proper